On $\mu_{n}$-actions on K3 surfaces in positive characteristic: -quotients mu p-quotients of RDP K3 surfaces and abelian surfaces

+\begin{thm} A $\mu_{p^e}$-action on an abelian variety is always symplectic, in the sense that the $1$-dimensional space of top differential forms is of weight $0$, and the quotient is again an abelian surface. \end{thm}

+\begin{proof}[Proof of Theorem \ref{thm:quotient:abelian}] It suffices to consider $\mu_p$-actions.
+A $\mu_p$-action on $A$ corresponds (\cite{SGA3-1}*{Th\'eor\`eme VII.7.2(ii)}) to an element $v \in H^0(A, T) \cong T_0 A$ satisfying $v^p = v$, and hence the action can be identified with the translation action by a subgroup scheme of $A$.
+Then the quotient is again an abelian variety, and hence this action is symplectic by Proposition \ref{prop:2-forms}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:quotient:symplectic} and Corollary \ref{cor:quotient:symplectic}] First we consider the essential case of $\mu_p$-action.
-If the action is trivial then the assertion is trivial.
-Assume the action is nontrivial.
-By Theorem \ref{thm:mu_p RDP}(\ref{thm:mu_p RDP:non-fixed RDP}),(\ref{thm:mu_p RDP:fixed RDP symplectic}), $Y = X/\mu_p$ is an RDP surface.
-Then by Proposition \ref{prop:2-forms}, $K_{Y}$ is trivial, and by the classification of surfaces $Y$ is an RDP K3 surface or an abelian surface.
+\begin{proof}[Proof of Theorem \ref{thm:quotient:symplectic}] By Theorem \ref{thm:mu_p RDP}(\ref{thm:mu_p RDP:non-fixed RDP},\ref{thm:mu_p RDP:fixed RDP symplectic}), $Y = X/\mu_p$ is an RDP surface.
+Then by Proposition \ref{prop:2-forms}, $K_{Y}$ is trivial, and by the classification of surfaces $Y$ is either an RDP K3 surface, an abelian surface, a non-classical RDP Enriques surface, or a (quasi-)hyperelliptic surface.